What Home Improvements Increase Property Taxes?

 - Replacing your roof (This is considered a routine repair!)

 - Adding a patio or deck

-Remember that these projects can impact taxes differently depending on your neighborhood and other factors.
+Remember that these projects can impact taxes differently depending on your county and other factors.
 Your local assessor’s office may be able to discuss the potential tax impact with you beforehand.

 There are plenty of ways to make your home more appealing to your family or prospective buyers.
 If you’re doing routine maintenance, repairs or minimal upgrades, you likely don’t need to worry about property tax increases (unless they increase for another reason).

-You can count on the Neighborly® family of home service brands for the services you need:
+You can count on the Neighborly® family of home service providers for the services you need:

-- Improving your heating and cooling system through an expert service like Aire Serv® isn’t likely to bump up your property taxes, and it has other benefits too.
+- Improving your heating and cooling system through a service provider like Aire Serv® isn’t likely to bump up your property taxes, and it has other benefits too.

 - Glass Doctor® explains that energy-efficient windows can give you great ROI by improving the look of your home and reducing your HVAC bills.